FrankSzendzielarz/SimpleAlgorandStream/README.md

 If you think this could be useful, or evolve into something useful, please add your feature requests and ideas to the github repo.
 For example, one immediate feature could be to allow JavaScript clients to filter not just messages but the message contents themselves using JSON transforms, to cut back on network traffic.

+So far this has been tested on a limited set of data.
+Logger will output any block or state delta JSON that failed to serialise/deserialise.
+Please log an issue if you find an incompatible model.

 ## What is it?